 mauritius work permit

-It’s important to note that the application process has evolved over the years, and there are now options for third-party assistance.
-At TBI Mauritius, we specialise in providing support for Mauritius work permit applications.
-Significant changes have occurred in this process in recent years.
+It’s important to note that the application process for work permits in Mauritius has evolved over the years, and there are now options for third-party assistance.
+At TBI Mauritius, we assist in applications for Mauritius work permit for foreigners.
 For a better understanding of the current rules and procedures related to a Mauritius Work Permit, contact us.

 Eligibility for a Mauritius Work Permit